 This group is a collaboration between the Centers for Medicare and Medicaid Services (CMS) and organizations that represent hospitals, doctors, employers, accrediting organizations, other federal agencies, and the public.

 It tracks 20 measures of care.
 The measures reflect recommended treatments for heart attack (acute myocardial infarction), heart failure, pneumonia, and surgical infection prevention.
 Data is gathered from the patient’s medical record.

 The Joint Commission (TJC) is an independent, not-for-profit organization that evaluates and accredits more than 15,000 health care organizations and programs in the United States.

 All Duke University Health System entities are accredited by the TJC.
 The data available from TJC on quality and safety is collected through on-site inspections and from the patients’ medical records.

 Leapfrog is an initiative driven by health care purchasers such as employer groups.
 It reports on four hospital measures: computerized physician order entry, evidence-based hospital referrals, high-risk treatments, and safe practices.

-Duke University Hospital and Durham Regional Hospital report on these measures.
+Duke University Hospital and Duke Regional Hospital report on these measures.
 These data are generated through the hospitals’ response to a survey provided by Leapfrog.
 Some survey questions require data collection from the patients’ medical records.